po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/04-Day/04-Day-LessonPlan.md

     const has_nuts = document.querySelector('#has_nuts:checked') ? true : false;
     ```

-  * We are using the URL to asccess the dish's id, as follows, to ensure that we send the fetch request to the correct endpoint:
+  * We are using the URL to access the dish's id, as follows, to ensure that we send the fetch request to the correct endpoint:

     ```js
     const id = window.location.toString().split('/')[